 11:19 am.
 Practice your vows and your speech.
 Memorize.

 11:47 am.
 Play hoops with your boys.
-Or toss around the football, play beach volleyball (just no slow-motion high-fives like on Top Gun), throw the frisbee (geek), whatever.
+Or toss around the football, play beach volleyball (just no slow-motion high-fives like in Top Gun), throw the frisbee, whatever.
 Do something that makes you sweat.
 Especially on this day, physical exertion is calming and even invigorating.
 If you really want to piss off every woman in the bridal party, suggest tackle football or mountain biking.
 Too lazy for all that?
 Shoot pool, play GTA, throw darts, whatever.
-Just don’t go bowling on your wedding day.
-That depresses even us.

 1:15 pm.
 Scarf down some lunch with the groomsmen.
 Have a beer if you think you can truly keep it to “a beer.”